Casualty series 28: Cast

-The twenty-eighth series of Casualty features a cast of characters working for the NHS within the emergency department of Holby City Hospital and the Holby Ambulance Service.
+The twenty-eighth series of Casualty features a cast of characters working for the NHS in the emergency department of Holby City Hospital and the Holby Ambulance Service.
 Daniel Anthony portrays Jamie Collier, a staff nurse, and Matt Bardock appears as Jeff Collier, a paramedic.
 Oliver Coleman stars as Tom Kent, an emergency pediatrician, and Charles Dale features as Big Mac, a hospital porter.
 Jane Hazlegrove plays Kathleen "Dixie" Dixon, a paramedic and the operational duty manager at Holby Ambulance Service.
 Amanda Henderson portrays staff nurse Robyn Miller and Tony Marshall and Azuka Oforka appear as Noel Garcia and Louise Tyler, the department's receptionists.
 Suzanne Packer features as Tess Bateman, a sister and the department's clinical nurse manager.
 Patrick Robinson stars as Martin "Ash" Ashford, a consultant in emergency medicine.
 Charlotte Salt plays Sam Nicholls, a CT2 doctor, and Sunetra Sarker portrays Zoe Hanna, a consultant and the department's clinical lead.
 Original cast member Derek Thompson stars as Charlie Fairhead, a senior charge nurse, and Alex Walkinshaw features as senior staff nurse Adrian "Fletch" Fletcher.
 Additionally, Adrian Harris appears as Norman Burnton in a recurring capacity.

 Honor Blackman guest stars in the opening episode.

 On 30 July 2013, it was announced that actresses Crystal Yu and Chloe Howman had joined the show's regular cast for this series.
 Yu portrays junior doctor Lily Chao and debuts in the opening episode.
 Howman plays staff nurse Rita Freeman and joins in episode two.
 Executive producer Oliver Kent said that the pair would "hit the ground running and [...] create a stir in the ED".
-The opening episode also features a guest appearance from Honor Blackman, known for her role as a Bond girl.
-She plays "a feisty pensioner on a mission" with a backstory as an ambulance driver in warzones.
+The opening episode also features a guest appearance by Honor Blackman, known for her role as a Bond girl.
+She plays "a feisty pensioner on a mission," with a backstory as an ambulance driver in war zones.
 Kent remarked that her casting was a notable one for the show and called Blackman's role "a fantastically witty and charming character".
-Michael Stevenson reprised his role as Iain Dean; he previously appeared in series 26 as the former Army colleague of Sam who she had an affair with.
+Michael Stevenson reprised his role as Iain Dean; he previously appeared in series 26 as the former Army colleague of Sam with whom she had an affair.
 The character is reintroduced in episode 5 as a student paramedic who is "extremely confident and may need to be kept in line".
 Stevenson departed in episode 30.